PNeekeetah/CV_SVG_Arranger/README.md

 There are some examples thrown in here, have a look at my friend's CV for inspiration :) (names and various details changed for anonimity's sake).

+Btw, SVG_Converter is what you want to use.
+I might end up rewriting some of that stuff to make it look more pleasing, but I likely won't.